The Whitsunday Islands

 The Whitsunday Islands are a collection of islands off the central coast of Queensland, Australia that form part of the Great Barrier Reef.
-The vast majority of these islands are designated national parks and major attractions that include access to coral reefs for snorkeling and diving, pristine beaches (especially Whitehaven Beach) and clear aquamarine warm waters.
+The vast majority of these islands are designated national parks and major attractions include access to coral reefs for snorkeling and diving, pristine beaches (especially Whitehaven Beach), and clear aquamarine warm waters.
 Over half a million visitors go to the Whitsundays each year.
 The most popular way to see the islands is via a multi-day sailing tour.
-If you want to get more upscale, you can stay on the resorts on some of the islands.
+If you want to have a more luxury experience, you can even stay on the resorts on some of the islands.

 - Hostel Prices:: There are no hostels on the islands.

-- Budget Hotel Prices: Some of the larger islands have hotels but they are anything but economical.
-The hotels here are more like resorts and will cost a lot of money ($100+ per night).
-A more economical way to see the islands is to do a sailing tour which will include food and accommodation.
+- Budget Hotel Prices: Some of the larger islands have hotels, but they are anything but budget friendly.
+The hotels here are more like resorts and will cost a lot of money ($100+ USD per night).
+A more economical way to see the islands is to do a sailing tour which will include food and accommodation – and be a much more unique experience.

-- Average Cost of Food: All food is provided by the boat you go on.
-If you go on your own, you can buy food at the resorts and hotels.
+- Average Cost of Food: If you’re sailing, all food is provided on the boat.
+If you go on your own, you can buy food at the resorts and hotels, but at a price.

-- Transportation Costs: The Whitsundays are best visited by sailing trip.
-Boats leave daily from Airlie beach and trips last 3 days, 2 nights.
-These tours cost around $300 USD and all your meals are included.
-You can take longer or shorter tours if you want.
-Most travelers simply do a 3 day sailing cruise.
+- Transportation Costs: Sailing trips leave daily from Airlie beach cost around $300 USD, including meals.
+You can take longer or shorter tours if you want, but the average is a 3 day sailing cruise.

 Read more on the costs of traveling around Australia.